 Causation is the relationship between an event A and a second event B, provided that the second event is a consequence of the first.

 Correlation is the linear relationship between two random variables.
-In general statistical use, correlation or co-relationship refers to the measurement of the relationship between two variables, although correlation does not imply causality.
+In general statistical use, correlation or co-relationship refers to measuring the relationship between two variables, although correlation does not imply causality.

-A recent study that found that dogs could lower your risk of schizophrenia was promoted, like many others, as evidence and absolute truth about the benefits of having dogs.
-However, a specialist quickly posted a critical analysis showing how wrong the study was made.
+Like many others, a recent study that found that dogs could lower your risk of schizophrenia was promoted as evidence and absolute truth about the benefits of having dogs.
+However, a specialist quickly posted a critical analysis showing the study’s flaws.
 Click here.

-Assistance animals, Animal-assisted therapies, activities, interventions, and the new trendy emotional support dog boom as a way to replace the assistance dogs services and circumvent the possible weak laws in a country, also have trendy studies.
+Assistance animals, Animal-assisted therapies, activities, interventions, and the new trendy emotional support dog boom to replace the assistance dogs services and circumvent the possible weak laws in a country also have trendy studies.
 A quick search shows all the benefits of nonhumans to humans.
-About the opposite, only a few shy studies not very conclusive.
-The most recent study at the date of this update refers to the inconsistency of providing good welfare standards on dogs in the therapy industry in US.
+On the opposite, only a few shy studies are not very conclusive.
+The most recent study at the date of this update refers to the inconsistency of providing good welfare standards for dogs in the therapy industry in the US.
 I invite you to search more for it.

-Dr. Hal Herzog is an authority in the HAS field, one of the few that stand-up about this subject.
-In the following link, there is a long list of his articles showing how some trendy studies aren’t so factual as they are widely spread and used by experts to promote their areas.
+Dr. Hal Herzog is an authority in the HAS field, one of the few that stand up about this subject.
+The following link shows a long list of his articles showing how some trendy studies aren’t so factual as they are widely spread and used by experts to promote their areas.
 Click here.

-Pseudoscience is all material that makes sciencelike claims but provides no evidence for them.
+Pseudoscience is all material that makes sciencelike claims but provides no evidence.

 Pseudoscience is characterized by a casual approach to evidence (weak evidence is accepted as readily as strong evidence), sometimes using popular terms or theories without solid definitions or evidence.